nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 The NLP Sandbox adopts the [model-to-data approach] to enable NLP Developers to assess the performance of their tools on private datasets.
 When developers make a submission, the submitted NLP Tool is automatically pulled by multiple Data Hosting Sites (e.g. hospitals, universities) who evaluate the performance of the tool against their dataset.
 This operation is performed in a secured environment deployed and fully controlled by the data provider.
 The Data Hosting Sites then return the performance of the tool, which is then published in [Leaderboards].

+### Access Production-ready Tools

+The NLP Sandbox aims to accelerate the deployment of tools to production environments.  best-coding practices and the adoption of modern technologies.

 ### Register a new Data Hosting Site

 Is your organization interested in registered a Data Hosting Site for an existing or new NLP Task?
 Please let us know!
 In addition to supporting the [nlpsandbox.io] community, the NLP Sandbox will enable your organization to identify the NLP Tools that work best on its own data.